 Easy Pea and Avocado Pesto Pasta (Vegan and Oil-free)

-This pea and avocado pesto has a distinctively light and fresh flavour.
-Vegan and ready within minutes, it's not only great as a creamy pasta sauce, but also a dip or a spread!
+This vegan, oil-free pea and avocado pesto has a light and fresh flavour.
+Ready within minutes and made from simple ingredients, it's also super versatile: serve it as a dip, spread or creamy pasta sauce!

-- 1 cup peas, either thawed from frozen or canned
+- 1 cup (150g) peas, either thawed from frozen or canned

 - 1 clove garlic